 Receive the latest articles for free.
 Click here to get the Luxury Daily newsletters.

-Daily deals: Are they effective for small to midsize businesses?By a MCD columnist
+Daily deals: Are they effective for small to midsize businesses?By

 Due to emerging technology, consumers are looking everywhere for discounts and opportunities to save money.
 In response, retailers of all shapes and sizes are looking for new ways to deliver relevant offers and discounts to new and existing customers.